 Affiliations and Networks:

 Kate participates or volunteers her time with the following local groups and organizations.

 - BirthNet of the Finger Lakes – secretary

-- Ithaca Children’s Garden- board member, development committee chair
+- Ithaca Children’s Garden- vice president of the board, development committee chair

 Contact Kate for more information:

 Kate Dimpfl, CCE, CBC, CD